Concrete Driveways and Parking Lots

 ADA compliance retrofits: Parking lots serving public accommodations must meet slope tolerances of no greater than 2 percent cross-slope in accessible stalls and access aisles under ADA Standards for Accessible Design, §502.

-The concrete directory purpose and scope page describes how the contractor categories in this directory map to these project types.
+The concrete provider network purpose and scope page describes how the contractor categories in this network map to these project types.

 Decision boundaries